Gareth Bacon

 Gareth Andrew Bacon (born 7 April 1972) is a British politician who has served as the Member of Parliament (MP) for Orpington since 2019.
+He was Parliamentary Under-Secretary of State for Sentencing from November 2023 to July 2024.
+He was Shadow Minister for London from July 2024 to November 2024 and Shadow Transport Secretary between November 2024 and July 2025.

 A member of the Conservative Party, he was a member of the London Assembly from 2008 until he stood down in 2021 after his election as an MP.

 Early life and career

 Bacon was born in Hong Kong in 1972, the son of Robert and Helen Bacon.
 He studied at St. Mary's and St. Joseph's School in Sidcup, then at the University of Kent at Canterbury, where he was awarded a Bachelor of Arts honours degree in Politics and Government in 1996.
 This was followed by a Master of Arts degree in European Studies in 1997.
 He worked as head of the public sector division of Martin Ward Anderson from 2004 to 2012.

 Political career

 Bacon joined the Conservative Party in 1987.
 Prior to his election as the Member of Parliament for Orpington, he had a long career in local government, serving as a London Assembly Member since 2008 and as a local councillor since 1998.

 Following his election as a Member of Parliament in 2019, Bacon announced that he would stand down from Bexley Council and the London Assembly ahead of the upcoming local elections.
-Due to the coronavirus outbreak, the English local elections were postponed for a year.